dnsimple/dnsimple-support/content/articles/google-apps-service.markdown

 ## Setting up At Google

 Make sure to verify your domain name once you have enabled the service.
 You can find out more about domain name verification with Google through their [support site](https://support.google.com/a/search?q=domain+verification).

+## Verifying MX Records

+Google provides a free [MX record checking tool](https://toolbox.googleapps.com/apps/checkmx) that will verify your DNS configuration and suggest improvements with links to support articles.